Best Practices

 Keep your playlist titles short and descriptive, then add a keyword focused description (up to 5,000 characters).
 Each playlist can have up to 200 videos and there are currently no limitations on the number of playlists users can create.

-Hope this article will help you get your video strategy in motion.
+Hopefully this article will help you get your video strategy in motion so your YouTube channel can see some serious growth.